Skip to Content

 What Happens If a Postnuptial Agreement Is Challenged in Court?

-If a postnuptial agreement is challenged in court, the court will examine its fairness and whether it was entered into voluntarily by both parties.
-They will scrutinize the document for any evidence of coercion, fraud, or misrepresentation, and ensure that both spouses had an opportunity for independent legal advice before signing.
-If the agreement was not properly executed or is found to be unconscionable, the court may declare all or part of it unenforceable.
+If a postnuptial agreement is challenged in court, the court reviews its fairness and whether both parties signed voluntarily.
+The court looks for coercion, fraud, or misrepresentation, and checks that both spouses had the opportunity to receive independent legal advice.
+If the agreement was not properly executed or is found to be unconscionable, the court may set aside all or part of it.

 What Common Issues Should Be Addressed in a New York Postnuptial Agreement?

-Key issues in a New York postnuptial agreement typically include asset and debt division, spousal maintenance terms, and provisions for the care and custody of any children.
-The agreement should also contemplate changes in financial status, business interests, and the potential impact of future events like retirement or relocation.
-It’s essential to work with an attorney to ensure the agreement is comprehensive and aligned with New York law.
+Key issues in a New York postnuptial agreement include how assets and debts are divided, spousal maintenance terms, and the care and custody of children.
+The agreement should also address changes in financial status, business interests, and how future events like retirement or moving may affect its terms.
+Work with an attorney to ensure your agreement remains comprehensive and meets New York legal requirements.

 Your Advocate in Difficult Times